 Recognized as a Sigurd F. Olsen Nature Writing award recommended title.

-Bookshop.org has a mission of helping Indie bookstores thrive.
-Customers can choose to purchase their books from a specific independent bookstore affiliated with Bookshop.org, OR from the site itself.
-Independent bookstores choosing to sell through the site receive a 30% profit from every sale.
+Bookshop.org ‘s mission is helping Indie bookstores thrive.
+Choose to purchase their books from an independent bookstore affiliated with Bookshop.org, OR from the site itself.
+Bookstores choosing to sell through the site receive a 30% profit from every sale.

 Indiebound to find your closest independent bookstore.

-Take a quick tour of Gwen Frostic’s entrancing home and shop via Destination Michigan on PBS
+Take a quick tour of Gwen Frostic’s entrancing home & shop via Destination Michigan on PBS

 Reviews of Nature’s Friend: The Gwen Frostic Story: